milandjurdjevic/strinum/src/Strinum/README.md

+# Strinum

+Versatile source code tool designed to automate the generation of stringification extension methods for enum types.
+By intelligently scanning your source code, this generator identifies enum types and creates streamlined methods for converting enum members to human-readable string representations.
+Improve code readability, simplify debugging, and boost productivity with EnumStringifyGenerator – the essential companion for enum handling in your projects.

 ## Usage

 The `Stringify()` extension method is generated for each enum type in your source code.
 If you call it on an enum member, it will return the member represented as a string.